JeffersonLab/clas12-qadb/README.md

 > 2. The QADB only provides defect identification and does not provide analysis-specific decisions.
 > 3. At least two people independently perform the "manual QA" part of the QA procedure, and the results are cross checked and merged.

+<a name="datasets"></a>
 ## Available Data Sets
-The following tables describe the available datasets in the QADB.
+The following tables describe the available data sets in the QADB.
 The columns are:
 - **Pass**: the Pass number of the data set (higher is newer)
 - **Data Set Name**: a unique name for the data-taking period; click it to see the corresponding QA timelines
   - Typically `[RUN_GROUP]_[RUN_PERIOD]`